connorads/opencode-guide/README.md

 Then run `opencode auth login` and follow the prompts.

 For a full list of providers, see the [providers docs](https://opencode.ai/docs/providers/).

+## LSP Support

+OpenCode has built-in LSP support - automatically loading the right Language Server Protocol servers for your project.
+The LLM gets real-time type checking, syntax validation, and diagnostics - so it writes better code with fewer errors.

+**Supported languages:** TypeScript, JavaScript, Python, ESLint, Go, Rust, C/C++, Ruby, Elixir, PHP, Java, and more.

+See the full list of [supported LSP servers](https://opencode.ai/docs/lsp/) and configuration options.

 ## Usage